NCAR/tiegcm/doc/userguide/glossary.rst

      Subdirectory under the :term:`modeldir` containing the model source code (\*.F, \*.h files).

-   tests/
+   tgcmrun/
      Subdirectory under the :term:`modeldir`.
-The tests directory contains subdirectories for :term:`benchmark runs` that were made for the current release.
-The subdirectories contain job scripts and namelist input files that can be used to reproduce benchmark runs for testing and validation purposes.
-For more information, see the section on :ref:`Benchmark Test Runs <tests>`.
+The tgcmrun directory contains Python code to make :term:`benchmark runs` for the current release.
+     The 'tgcmrun' command may be used to interactively submit selected benchmark runs, or tgcmrun can be executed from a shell script using command-line options.
+There are several run_xxxxx shell scripts there demonstrating how to make benchmark runs.

    TGCMDATA
      A unix environment variable that refers to the :term:`datadir`.
 This environment